buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcProcedureType.md

 # IfcProcedureType

-> HISTORY  New entity in IFC4
+><!-- end of definition --> HISTORY New entity in IFC4

 An _IfcProcedureType_ provides for all forms of types of procedure that may be specified.